telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/overview.md

     diagram.randomDiagram();

-this will give a random diagram, something like the follwing:
+this will give a random diagram, something like the following:

 and upon calling the layout method